 Tapiola Youth Piano Competition

 PianoEspoo Festival invites young pianists to take part in the Tapiola Youth Piano Competition, organized this year for the third time.
-As before, the competition is open fo candidates who study piano at a music institution in Finland’s Capital Region.
-As a new element, there is a competition category open for pianists between 11–15 years of age from everywhere in the world.
+There are four competition categories.
+Three are for candidates who study piano at a music institution in Finland’s Capital Region.
+The fourth is an international category open for pianists between 11–15 years of age from everywhere in the world.
 The competition takes place in Espoo’s Sello Hall and in Louhi Hall at Espoo Culture Center during the PianoEspoo Festival.
+Application deadline is Aug 31, 2019.

 Groups I, II and III are open for contestants up to 15 years of age who are students at the music institutes of the Helsinki Metropolitan Area (cities of Espoo, Helsinki, Kauniainen, and Vantaa) excluding students from the Sibelius Academy.